PrzemyslawZieja/apigee-x-sharedflows/README.md

 ```

 ## Recreating apigee x infrastructure
-It's possible to recreate apigee project infrastructure using ```terraform destroy``` (not recommended though, this process has been tested to check the possibility to recreate all resources after a major failure)
+It's possible to recreate apigee project infrastructure using ```terraform destroy``` (not recommended though, this process has been tested to check the possibility to recreate all resources after a major failure).
 To recreate the infrastructure:
 ```bash
 # Destroy terraform resources